Alan Jones (talkback host): Radio

 On seven occasions between 1990 and 1997, Jones was awarded by Commercial Radio Australia the title Australian Radio Talk Personality of the Year.
 In 2001 Jones was awarded the Centenary Medal and the Australian Sports Medal, both being awarded for his contributions to sport and the broadcasting industry.

-In 2002, Jones switched to 2GB as breakfast announcer, reportedly also taking a financial interest in the station.
+In 2002 Jones switched to 2GB as breakfast announcer, reportedly also taking a financial interest in the station.

-In 2008, Jones' audience numbers began to fall, with competition from ABC Radio 702, although he retained his number one position.
-In 2011, Jones had an audience share of 19.2 per cent, still the largest for a radio commentator in Sydney.
+In 2008 Jones's audience numbers began to fall, with competition from ABC Radio 702, though he retained his number one position.
+In 2011, Jones had an audience share of 19.2%, still the largest for a radio commentator in Sydney.
 In 2012 Jones retained the largest share, with 18.5% of the Sydney radio audience, although this represented an average number of listeners of just 151,000 out of a listening audience of 469,000 and a possible Sydney audience of 4.1 million, and was down from 185,000 in 2006 despite an increase in population.
 In February 2013, his audience share dropped to 15.4%.

-In November 2014, Jones celebrated having the highest share in Sydney breakfast radio for 100 consecutive radio rating surveys.
+In November 2014 Jones celebrated having the highest share in Sydney breakfast radio for 100 consecutive radio rating surveys.

-In May 2020, Jones announced he would retire from his role at 2GB at the end of that month.
+In May 2020 Jones announced he would retire from his role at 2GB at the end of that month.
 He cited ill health, however some news outlets have stated that it was a forced resignation after making controversial comments about New Zealand Prime Minister Jacinda Ardern the previous year cost his breakfast program large sums of money from advertisers.
 Some of that revenue has never returned.

 Print

-Jones' first regular position in the media was writing a column called "The Way I See It" for the Quirindi Advocate newspaper from November 1977 until February 1978.
+Jones's first regular position in the media was to write a column called "The Way I See It" for the Quirindi Advocate newspaper from November 1977 until February 1978.
 From 1988 until 1990 Jones wrote a regular column for the Sydney Sunday tabloid The Sun-Herald, but did not appear following a petition by staff calling for his removal as a contributor.
-This followed Jones' publication of a column predicting an oil crisis, in which a large amount of material had been taken from Frederick Forsyth's novel The Negotiator without attribution or indication that their source was a work of fiction.
+This followed Jones's publication of a column predicting an oil crisis, in which a large amount of material had been taken from Frederick Forsyth's novel The Negotiator without attribution or indication that their source was a work of fiction.
 Jones was later hired by the Sun-Herald's rival paper, The Sunday Telegraph, where he wrote a one-page column titled "To the Point" until 1995.

-Since the 1980s, Jones has frequently been the subject of profile pieces in newspapers and magazines throughout the country, which have ranged in style from complimentary to investigatory and critical.
+Since the 1980s Jones has frequently been the subject of profile pieces in newspapers and magazines throughout the country, which have ranged in style from complimentary to investigatory and critical.